Skip to main content

 IIHS and NHTSA Crash Test Program Differences? | What You Must to Know

-The safety ratings of both organizations are a big deal for new passenger cars and trucks modernly.
-The road accident statistics make for poor reading, especially considering the high number of daily fatalities on U.S. highways.
+The safety ratings of both organizations are important for new passenger cars and trucks.
+However, the road accident statistics make for poor reading, especially considering the high number of daily fatalities on U.S. highways.

 Because of the modern vehicle safety craze, many consumers pay particular attention to a car’s safety features before purchasing.
 People with kids look for occupant compartment safety ratings more.
 Each consumer is seeking vehicles for differing reasons.

-Car manufacturers have also responded by investing a lot more money into research projects to improve their vehicles’ safety ratings to get attention from these rating organizations.
-The result is the arrival of a new generation of vehicles that strives to meet the highest testing standards for braking and vehicle crashworthiness with moving and rigid barrier obstacles to help most vehicles avoid serious injury or death to occupants.
+Car manufacturers have also responded by investing a lot more money into research projects to improve their vehicles’ safety ratings and get attention from these rating organizations.
+The result is the arrival of a new generation of cars that strives to meet the highest testing standards for braking and vehicle crashworthiness with moving and rigid barrier obstacles to help most vehicles avoid severe injury or death to occupants.
 The idea is to save lives in events like a side impact collision with better head restraints and accurate frontal tests.

-Driver, pedestrian, and passenger safety are now at a premium, and below, we’ll discuss how safety is determined by differing sources and how each test simulates certain types of conditions.
+Driver, pedestrian, and passenger safety are now at a premium.
+Below, we’ll discuss how differing sources determine safety and how each test simulates certain conditions.
 I am California car accident attorney Michael Ehline.
-Below I will discuss vehicle safety ratings and why they matter.
+Below, I will discuss vehicle safety ratings and why they matter.

-Efforts to guarantee passenger safety and improve vehicle standards have given birth to two main authorities in safety performance testing, which are:
+Efforts to guarantee passenger safety and improve vehicle standards have given birth to two leading authorities in safety performance testing, which are:

 • National Highway Traffic Safety Administration (NHTSA)